Clinical leaders appointed to drive innovation across Greater Manchester

 Health Innovation Manchester, the organisation charged with accelerating innovation across Greater Manchester’s health and care services, has strengthened its leadership team with two key appointments.

 Professor Ian Bruce has joined as Research Director.
-Ian is a National Institute of Health Research (NIHR) Senior Investigator and Professor of Rheumatology at the Arthritis Research UK Centre for Epidemiology, Centre for Musculoskeletal Research, University of Manchester and The Kellgren Centre for Rheumatology, Manchester University NHS Foundation Trust.
+Ian is a National Institute for Health Research (NIHR) Senior Investigator and Professor of Rheumatology at the Arthritis Research UK Centre for Epidemiology, Centre for Musculoskeletal Research, University of Manchester and The Kellgren Centre for Rheumatology, Manchester University NHS Foundation Trust.
 He is also Director of The NIHR Manchester Biomedical Research Centre.

 As Research Director, Ian will work closely with NHS organisations and the four Universities across Greater Manchester to align research activity to address the needs of the population.